rednblkx/HomeKey-ESP32/docs/content/API/HomeKitLock.md

 *   `conn_cb`: A callback function (`std::function<void(int)>`) that will be invoked with a status code whenever the HomeKit connection state changes.
 *   `lockManager`: A reference to the `LockManager` instance, used to interact with the lock's logic.
 *   `configManager`: A reference to the `ConfigManager` instance, used to retrieve device settings.
-*   `readerDataManager`: A reference to the `ReaderDataManager`, used to manage HomeKey issuer data.
+*   `readerDataManager`: A reference to the `NvsCredentialStore`, used to manage HomeKey issuer data.

 ### Initialization